Grateful Dead: Pigpen era (1967–1972)

-1970 included tour dates in New Orleans, Louisiana, where the band performed at The Warehouse for two nights.
-On January 31, 1970, the local police raided their hotel on Bourbon Street, and arrested and charged a total of 19 people with possession of various drugs.
+Tom "TC" Constanten was added as a second keyboardist from 1968 to 1970, to help Pigpen keep up with an increasingly psychedelic sound, while Pigpen transitioned into playing various percussion instruments and vocals.
+1970 included tour dates in New Orleans, where the band performed at The Warehouse for two nights.
+On January 31, 1970, the local police raided their hotel on Bourbon Street and arrested and charged 19 people with possession of various drugs.
 The second night's concert was performed as scheduled after bail was posted.
 Eventually, the charges were dismissed, except those against sound engineer Owsley Stanley, who was already facing charges in California for manufacturing LSD.
-This event was later memorialized in the lyrics of the song "Truckin'", a single from American Beauty which reached number 64 on the charts.
+This event was later memorialized in the lyrics of “Truckin'", a single from American Beauty that reached number 64 on the charts.

-Mickey Hart took time off from the Grateful Dead beginning in February 1971, owing to his father, an accountant, having absconded with the band's money, leaving Kreutzmann once again as the sole percussionist.
-Hart rejoined the Grateful Dead for good in October 1974.
-Tom "TC" Constanten was added as a second keyboardist from 1968 to 1970, to help Pigpen keep up with an increasingly psychedelic sound, while Pigpen transitioned more into playing various percussion instruments and sang.
+Hart took time off from the band in February 1971, after his father, an accountant, absconded with much of the band's money; Kreutzmann was once again the sole percussionist, until Hart rejoined the Grateful Dead for good in October 1974.
 After Constanten's departure, Pigpen reclaimed his position as sole keyboardist.
-Less than two years later, in late 1971, Pigpen was joined by another keyboardist, Keith Godchaux, who played grand piano alongside Pigpen's Hammond B-3 organ.
+Less than a year later, in late 1971, Pigpen was joined by another keyboardist, Keith Godchaux, who played grand piano alongside Pigpen's Hammond B-3 organ.
 In early 1972, Keith's wife, Donna Jean Godchaux, joined the Grateful Dead as a backing vocalist.

 Following the Grateful Dead's "Europe '72" tour, Pigpen's health had deteriorated to the point that he could no longer tour with the band.
 His final concert appearance was June 17, 1972, at the Hollywood Bowl, in Los Angeles; he died on March 8, 1973, of complications from liver damage.